IkuinenPadawan/mybrary/README.md

-This is a traingin project for full-stack development.
+This is a training project for full-stack development.